ZoomTen/chipstuff/furnace/README.md

 ## vgm2fui_OPM

-Standalone tool to extract instruments from (uncompressed) .vgm files to .fui instruments.
+Standalone tool to extract instruments from .vgm and .vgz files to .fui instruments.